Leadership and Results

 As Chief Marketing, Brand and Communications Officer at OCAD University, Winnie Wong is responsible for leading OCAD U’s brand, marketing and communications.
 She oversees the university’s strategic positioning, branding and identity, marketing, creative services, web and mobile, social media, communications, media relations and issues management.
 A Senior Global Marketing Executive with over 25 years of experience, Winnie has a successful track record in leading integrated marketing and communications, digital media, strategy, business development, partnerships and marketing innovation for global organizations.

 Prior to OCAD U, Winnie led Brand Marketing Experiences at Rogers Communications overseeing all brand experiences across Rogers Media, Rogers Enterprise and Rogers Consumer business units.
 In addition, Winnie led the Strategic Partnerships, Sponsorships and Events group at Rogers.
-Winnie has also held senior marketing and executive positions at Microsoft, Intel, TVO, eBay, American Express and Ogilvy Worldwide and was the head of PR and a publicist at Universal Music (A&M Records).
+Winnie has also held senior marketing and executive positions at Microsoft, Intel, TVO, eBay, American Express and Ogilvy Worldwide.
 Winnie is the recipient of Microsoft’s Marketing Award for her work on Microsoft’s CRM launch and has also received the Business Impact Team Award from Rogers.
 She is also the recipient of numerous creative and design awards at OCAD U and was a multi-discipline judge for the Canadian Marketing Association awards.
 Winnie holds an MBA from the J.L.
 Kellogg School of Management (Northwestern University) in Marketing, Strategy and Global Business and a Bachelor of Commerce from the University of Toronto (Trinity College).

 Winnie is passionate about healthcare and will begin a new position in September, 2022 leading Marketing and Communications nationally for the College of Family Physicians of Canada where she will play a key role with the organization in leading family medicine to improve the health of all people in Canada—by setting standards for education, certifying and supporting family physicians, championing advocacy and research, and honouring the patient-physician relationship as being core to the profession.